Best-Verie/guarantorLens_mission_capstone_BE/README.md

 Render auto-detects Python services and installs dependencies from `requirements.txt`.

-For this repo, the only deployment-side file you need is `gunicorn.conf.py` at the project root.
+For this repo, the only deployment-side file needed is `gunicorn.conf.py` at the project root.
 It forces Gunicorn to use the Uvicorn worker, which FastAPI requires.

 **Recommended Render setup:**